BCCC Advisory Board

 Greg LaVann

-Mr. LaVann is Senior Vice President of the Greater Yuma Economic Development Corporation which contributes to expansion of economic activity within Yuma County, Arizona by attracting commerce and industry to the region and striving to develop the region's existing industry to its fullest potential.
+Mr. LaVann is President and CEO of the Greater Yuma Economic Development Corporation which contributes to expansion of economic activity within Yuma County, Arizona by attracting commerce and industry to the region and striving to develop the region's existing industry to its fullest potential.
 Mr. LaVann is active in the community, serving on the Yuma County Workforce Investment Board and as Secretary of Yuma's Young Professional Leadership Council.
 He is also a member of the Arizona Association of Economic Development Business Retention and Expansion Coalition, the Yuma Chamber of Commerce Legislative Affairs Committee, the Arizona Rural Economic Development Initiative, the Arizona Western College Business Development Committee and Ex-Officio member of The Greater Yuma Port Authority Board.
 In addition, he is the Administrator of Yuma County Foreign Trade Zone #219 and a member of Arizona Big Brothers/Big Sisters program.

 Michael McSweeney